Princess Leia: Rogue One

-Star Wars Rebels
+Series

-A teenage version of Princess Leia, voiced by Julie Dolan, appears in a 2016 episode of the animated series Star Wars Rebels, which is set between Revenge of the Sith and A New Hope.
-In the episode, Leia is sent on a secret mission to assist the titular rebels.
-Executive producer Dave Filoni said of the appearance:

-Star Wars Forces of Destiny

-Leia appears in the animated series Star Wars Forces of Destiny, voiced by Shelby Young.
+A teenage Princess Leia, voiced by Julie Dolan, appears in a 2016 episode of the animated series Star Wars Rebels, which is set between Revenge of the Sith and Star Wars.
+In the episode, Leia is sent on a secret mission for the Rebel Alliance.
+Dave Filoni, the executive producer of Rebels, said the intention was to show Leia developing her leadership abilities.
+He added that in the series, Leia is "part of the Empire.
+She doesn't believe in the Empire, but she is acting the part, almost a double agent."
+Leia also appears in the web series Forces of Destiny (2017–2018) voiced by Shelby Young, and in Star Wars Resistance, voiced by Rachel Butera and Carolyn Hennesy.

-Star Wars Resistance

-Leia appears in the animated series Star Wars Resistance, voiced by Rachel Butera and Carolyn Hennesy.

-Obi-Wan Kenobi

-Leia appears as a ten-year-old child in the live-action series Obi-Wan Kenobi, portrayed by Vivien Lyra Blair.
+Leia appears as a ten-year-old child in the 2022 live-action series Obi-Wan Kenobi, portrayed by Vivien Lyra Blair.
+Of Blair's casting, series writer Joby Harold said the show wanted an actor who would embody a young Carrie Fisher, and Eric Deggans of NPR later wrote that Blair "practically channels Carrie Fisher's subversive, wisecracking spirit".

 Novels

 Leia makes her first literary appearance in Star Wars: From the Adventures of Luke Skywalker, the novelization of the original 1977 film Star Wars, which was released six months before the film in November 1976.
 Credited to Lucas but ghostwritten by Alan Dean Foster, the novel was based on Lucas' screenplay.
 Leia later appeared in the novelizations The Empire Strikes Back (1980) by Donald F. Glut and Return of the Jedi (1983) by James Kahn.
 She is also a point-of-view character in the 2015 novelization of The Force Awakens by Foster.

 Foster's 1978 novel Splinter of the Mind's Eye was commissioned by Lucas as the basis for a potential low-budget sequel to Star Wars should the film prove unsuccessful.
 In the story, Luke and Leia seek a crystal on a swampy planet and eventually face Vader in combat.

-Leia also appears in the Journey to Star Wars: The Force Awakens line of novels and comic books, introduced in conjunction with The Force Awakens to connect the film with previous installments.
-She is the lead character in the young adult novel Moving Target: A Princess Leia Adventure (2015) by Cecil Castellucci and Jason Fry, which is set between The Empire Strikes Back and Return of the Jedi, and Claudia Gray's novels Star Wars: Bloodline (2016) and Leia: Princess of Alderaan (2017).
+Leia appears in the Journey to Star Wars: The Force Awakens line of novels and comics, which were introduced to connect The Force Awakens with previous films.
+She is featured in the young adult novel Moving Target: A Princess Leia Adventure (2015) by Cecil Castellucci and Jason Fry, which is set between The Empire Strikes Back and Return of the Jedi, and Claudia Gray's novels Star Wars: Bloodline (2016) and Leia: Princess of Alderaan (2017).
 The former is set six years before The Force Awakens, while the latter features a 16-year-old Leia before the events of A New Hope.
 She also leads in Beth Revis' Star Wars: The Princess and the Scoundrel which is set immediately right after Return of the Jedi.